 Midwest Region LiUNA is proud to introduce its newest program, Sisters of Union Laborers, commonly referred to as SOUL.
 SOUL was created as part of the Membership Education Mobilization Program.
 Its purpose is to engage the female membership, staff, family members, and friends of laborers, educate them on issues important to our Union and their family and continue to keep pride in our Union strong.

-Back in March, 2011, a group of women, consisting of laborers, office staff and retiree spouses, got together in Des Moines, IA to discuss how to get women and family members more involved in the union and educated on union issues.
+Back in March 2011, a group of women, consisting of laborers, office staff, and retiree spouses, got together in Des Moines, IA to discuss how to get women and family members more involved in the union and educated on union issues.
 From there, SOUL was born.
 This group was created to reach out to our female membership and enhance the sense of community union halls have by involving family members and educating all on topics that are important to our Union and our way of life.
+SOUL organizes and plans annual social events for union members and their families, and assists with various community service projects.
 Local 177 chartered the first SOUL group on June 28, 2011.
-Join and you can be a part of the first chartered SOUL group.

 Copyright © Laborers' 177.
 All Rights Reserved.